MatthewIreti/ASPNETMVCBoilerPlate/README.md

 nuget restore
 ```
 to restore nuget packages for dependencies
-* Configuration
-* Dependencies
-* Database configuration
 Go to web.config and change server address to conform with your standalone sql server connection

 ### Who do I talk to? ###